 A clinical document tells the story of the participant: their diagnosis, their history, their goals, their trial, their progress.
 The clinical reasoning is woven through the narrative.
 This is how Speech Pathologists are trained to write, and for almost every other purpose it is the correct approach.

 Most returned applications contain all the necessary clinical evidence.
-The delegate just couldn't find it without reading the entire letter and reconstructing the answers themselves.
-Delegates working through high application volumes don't have time for that, and the workflow doesn't reward them for trying.
+The assessor just couldn't find it without reading the entire letter and reconstructing the answers themselves.
+Assessors working through high application volumes don't have time for that, and the workflow doesn't reward them for trying.

 What each criterion actually requires